 You can also sync your Google, Microsoft Outlook, or Zoom account to Otter AI to see upcoming meetings and schedule transcriptions in advance.

-All The Transcription Services Available in Otter AI
+All The Transcription Features Available in Otter AI

 A. Live Meeting Transcription